-‘Eyes in the Sky’ Now Routine for Disaster Assessment, RecoveryCatastrophe Planning and Response Leader at Guy Carpenter U.S. Property Practice Leader at Marsh
+‘Eyes in the Sky’ Now Routine for Disaster Assessment, RecoveryHead of Visual Intelligence and CAT Planning at Marsh Risk Consulting U.S. Property Practice Leader at Marsh

 In the wake of flood, surge and wind damage from Hurricanes Harvey and Irma, access to numerous residential, commercial and industrial properties was limited for days, even weeks.
 Many property owners struggled to safely assess the physical and economic losses.
 Such access issues and the number of claims have also limited insurance adjusters’ ability to assess damage as resources are stretched.